adamedx/autographps/ROADMAP.md

 * Implement new Get-GraphUri command
 * Remove default of not waiting for metadata
 * Set-GraphItem should take an object, not just a hashtable
+* gls and co. should use TypeName instead of FullTypeName, something else other than type

 ### Postponed